puzzle/zabbix-jboss-eap/README.md

 Access to each Java gateway is configured directly in Zabbix server or proxy configuration file, thus only one Java gateway may be configured per Zabbix server or Zabbix proxy.

-2. Add JBoss EAP management user /opt/jboss-eap-6.4/bin/add-user.sh -u zabbix -p Zabbix42_
+2. Add JBoss EAP management user /opt/jboss-eap-6.4/bin/add-user.sh -u zabbix -p <password>

-2. Install patched Zabbix Java Gateway https://devzone.ch/~tschan/zabbix-java-gateway-3.2.3-1.el7.centos.x86_64.rpm
+2. Install patched Zabbix Java Gateway matching the version of you Zabbix installation from the releases of this repository.

 3. Configure Java Gateway in ``/etc/zabbix/zabbix_server.conf``: